Area businesses supporting foundation

 Each holiday season, participating businesses receive special ornaments to display on Christmas trees in their locations.
 Ornaments have information about items the foundation needs, including healthy snacks, gift cards, educational books and toys, cleaning supplies, and more.
 Customers select an ornament, purchase the item noted, and return it to the business.
 The Austin Hatcher Foundation then collects the items from each business after the holidays.
 All supplies support the foundation’s office functions, along with the many services and programs provided at no cost to young cancer patients and their family members.

-Some local businesses already placed their respective Hatch’s Giving Tree on display.
+Some local businesses have already begun displaying their respective Hatch’s Giving Tree.
 All businesses will have trees displayed by Dec.
 2. Items are to be returned to the businesses by New Year’s Eve.
-Participating businesses are the following: B's Sweets, Chattanooga Shoe Company, Colony 13, Echelon Studio, K:: A Boutique by Katherine Roberts, Learning Express, Niedlov’s Café, Puckett’s Grocery & Restaurant, Pure Barre Chattanooga (both locations), River City Apparel, Sophie's Shoppe, Threads on Signal, Uncle Larry’s Restaurant, and Velo Coffee.
-The 2020 media partner is WRCB Channel 3.
+Participating businesses are the following: B's Sweets, Chattanooga Shoe Company, Colony 13, CycleBar, Delta Zeta at UTC, Five Guys Burgers and Fries (East Tennessee locations), Heaven and Ale Brewing Co.
+(NorthShore location), K:: A Boutique by Katherine Roberts, Learning Express, Luxe Boutique, MurMaid Mattress (Downtown Chattanooga location), Off the Rack, Plum Nelly, River City Apparel, Shallowford Family Dental Group, Signal Energy, Sophie's Shoppe, Summit Physical Therapy (Downtown Chattanooga location), The Ice Cream Show, and Threads on Signal.

-“The support these partners provide is incredible.
-On one level, they certainly help us gather items and resources for our services.
-But a larger benefit to this partnership is that these businesses also raise awareness about the foundation and the incredible programs and therapies we provide.
+“Special thanks to all participating businesses.
+They help us collect these items, but they also help spread community awareness about the foundation and the incredible programs and therapies we provide.
 This support and advocacy for our cause is something that will carry on even after the holiday season ends, and we’re incredibly grateful for that lasting benefit,” Kelly said.